pablo-medina/blix/README.md

 # Blix Game

-A Brix/Breakout style game made with Electron and JavaScript.
+A modern breakout game built with vanilla JavaScript and HTML5 Canvas.

 ## Requirements